justinbarias/justinbarias.github.io/_posts/2018-03-25-containerscontainerscontainers.markdown

 comments: true
 ---

 Been a while since my last post.
 Let's get back to getting down and dirty!
 Here we have a teardown (well, not really a teardown) of Azure Kubernetes Service (the managed Kubernetes hosting option in Azure).
-Been using it for about 4 weeks running a sort of production workload (which is another blog post).
+Been using it for about 4 weeks running a "sort of" production workload (which is another blog post).

 What's AKS?
 -------------------